Rooteq/quadro/README.md

 Hardware:
 - make space for USB cable in each link,
 - change link 1 design so that it can rotate clockwise more (For BR)
+- Make space for a stop in link 4 !
+- in link 3 top, make the stopper longer (?)

 Each motor setup:
 - calibrate and save,